Footy FAQ: Miscellaneous / Trivia

 Maybe this appeals to our desire to be like our Footy heroes - knowing we've kicked a footy on the same ground these footballers have lifts our own pride or whatever... -- Adam East

-Unfortunately for the fans, many grounds have moved to end this practice, most notably Subiaco Oval in suburban Perth.
+Unfortunately for the fans, many grounds have moved to end this practice, most notably Subiaco Oval in suburban Perth and the MCG in Melbourne.
 The usual justification given is preservation of the playing surface, which in some cases is already heavily used.
+In a reversal though, the AFL restored the practice to the MCG in 2015.

 Meat pies are to footy what hot dogs are to baseball.
 These Aussie finger pies, traditionally with a stewed beef filling in pastry crust, are served with a liberal dash of tomato sauce (pronounce "ketchup"), and usually accompanied by beer.
 Some food companies (Four 'n' Twenty especially) build their product marketing around this tradition.
 Four 'n' Twenty has been making pies for over fifty years now, and despite the fact that they make over 400,000 every week, they always seem to run out by three-quarter time.